Shaul Guerrero

-Shaul Marie Guerrero (born October 14, 1990) is an American professional wrestler, ring announcer and burlesque performer.
+Shaul Marie Guerrero (born October 14, 1990) is an American burlesque performer and retired professional wrestler and ring announcer.
 She is best known for her time with World Wrestling Entertainment (WWE), where she performed under the ring name Raquel Diaz.
-She is also a burlesque dancer under the stage name Miss Nyxon.
+As a burlesque dancer she often performs under the stage name Miss Nyxon.

 In October 2010, Guerrero signed a developmental contract with WWE, and was assigned to Florida Championship Wrestling (FCW), WWE's developmental territory.
 In November 2011, Guerrero became the Queen of FCW, a title she held for 119 days, until it was deactivated.
 In December 2011, Guerrero won the FCW Divas Championship for the first time, and became the longest reigning FCW Divas Champion.
 In July 2012, Guerrero debuted in WWE's re-branded developmental territory, NXT, before leaving the company in April 2014.

 Early life

 Guerrero was born in El Paso, Texas, and is the eldest daughter of Vickie Guerrero and the late Eddie Guerrero.
 Guerrero has a younger sister named Sherilyn Amber Guerrero, and a half-sister named Kaylie Marie Guerrero.
 Prior to joining WWE, Guerrero was a singer and a model while attending New Mexico State University.
 She has sung the national anthem at Florida Championship Wrestling events.